Israeli Strikes Hit Sweida Amid Syrian Troop Withdrawal

 Share this article

-Late on Wednesday evening, Swedish time, the Syrian Ministry of Defense announced that they had begun to recall soldiers from Sweida in the southern part of the country.
-According to the US, an agreement to "restore calm" in the area has been established between the parties.
+Late on Wednesday evening Swedish time, the Syrian Ministry of Defense announced that they had withdrawn from the area.
+According to the US, an agreement to "restore calm" in the area had then been established between the parties.
+However, a Druze leader, Hikmat al-Hijri, has distanced himself from the agreement.

-In a televised speech, Syria's interim president Ahmed al-Sharaa thanks American, Arab, and Turkish mediators for "saving the region from an unknown fate".
-According to al-Sharaa, local groups will now be responsible for security in Sweida, reports the state-controlled news agency Sana.
+In a televised speech, Syria's interim president Ahmed al-Sharaa thanked American, Arab, and Turkish mediators for "saving the region from an unknown fate".
+According to al-Sharaa, local groups will now be responsible for security in Sweida, reports the state-run news agency Sana.

-Over 350 people have been killed in clashes in the area since Sunday, according to the British-based Syrian Human Rights Observatory (SOHR).
+516 people have been killed in clashes in the area since Sunday, according to the UK-based Syrian Human Rights Observatory (SOHR).
+Of these, 154 are civilians, according to the reports.

 Criticizes Israel